mosesmmoisebidth/gpu-accelerated-video-inference/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-## Step 2: Run the Car Object Counting Using YOLO

-Make sure you run the backend server first to allow you to send data to the server from the detector in real-time.
-Here are the basic commands for running the inference:

 ### Note

 - Make sure you've downloaded the video we're using for testing from here: <https://youtu.be/MNn9qKG2UFI?si=Pt6RE8dt17OV67ne>